 The torch will travel across all areas of the Southern territory during the upcoming days.

 Eritrea Independence Day Celebrations

 Background The strategic significance of Eritrea because of its shoreline with the Red Sea and natural resources, together with their common past, was the primary reason for the confederacy with Ethiopia.
-This confederacy sequentially resulted in Eritrea's takeover as the 14th province of Ethiopia in 1952.
-It marked the end of a slow method of occupation by the Ethiopian Government, a procedure which incorporated a 1959 decree, laying down the mandatory education of Amharic, the principal Ethiopian language, in every school of Eritrea.
+This confederacy sequentially resulted in Eritrea’s takeover as the 14th province of Ethiopia in 1952.
+It marked the end of a slow method of occupation by the Ethiopian Government, a procedure that incorporated a 1959 decree, laying down the mandatory education of Amharic, the principal Ethiopian language, in every school in Eritrea.
 The absence of respect for the people of the country triggered the development of a liberation campaign in 1961, which broke out as a 30-year battle against consecutive Ethiopian authorities.
 The fierce battle stopped in 1991.
-After a UN-monitored legislature (named UNOVER) where the Eritrean population tremendously yearned for freedom, the country announced its independence and achieved global recognition in 1993.
-It was formally acknowledged and given a membership of the United Nations in 1993
+After an UN-monitored legislature (named UNCOVER) where the Eritrean population tremendously yearned for freedom, the country announced its independence and achieved global recognition in 1993.
+It was formally acknowledged and given membership in the United Nations in 1993

 The sacrifices made by campaigners and students in the 1940s and 1950s and by the entire populace of Eritrea after the uprising in 1961 are huge.